 $4,389,334

-As her grandmother advises “Never stray from the path, never eat a windfall apple, and never trust a man whose eyebrows meet."
-Advances from men of a different kind and a wolf that changes her course of life.
+Her grandmother warns, “Never stray from the path, never eat a windfall apple, and never trust a man whose eyebrows meet.”
+The film masterfully blends the threat of predatory strangers with the supernatural threat of werewolves, changing the course of the young girl's life forever.

 ComedyHorror